erosespinola/karel-compiler/NEW_GRAMMAR.md

 # karel-compiler

-A Karel compiler based on the following grammar rules:
+Grammar used on the karel-compiler project:

 <program> ::= "class" "program" "{" <functions declarations> <main function> "}"